Jacksfilms

-John Patrick Douglass (born June 30, 1988), better known as jacksfilms, is an American YouTuber, videographer, musician, and sketch comedian.
+John Patrick Douglass (born June 30, 1988), also known as his online pseudonym jacksfilms, is an American YouTuber, videographer, musician, Twitch streamer, and sketch comedian.
 He is best known for his series Yesterday I Asked You (YIAY) and the now discontinued Your Grammar Sucks (YGS), in which he comments on content sent by fans.
-Douglass' career on YouTube spans over 19 years.
+Douglass' career on YouTube spans 20 years.

 Douglass, who was born in Columbia, Maryland, created his main YouTube channel in 2006.
 His content was initially focused on parodies, music videos, and sketch comedy, or a combination thereof.
 Douglass has referred to this series of videos as PMS (parody, music, sketch).
 His musical output includes both parodies of popular songs and original content.
 In 2011, Douglass began Your Grammar Sucks, in which he reads comments with excessive grammatical errors.
 Douglass created the Jackask series in 2014, where he answers user-submitted questions satirically.

 In 2015, Douglass started Yesterday I Asked You, originally a segment within Jackask, where he asks his audience questions and reads humorous responses.
-Originally intended to be a daily series, new episodes are released every few days.
+Originally intended to be a daily series, new episodes are released semi-frequently.
 Yesterday I Asked You is Douglass' most successful series, with over 600 episodes as of 2024.
 He has adapted it into various other formats, including a board game, a book, a YouTube Originals show, a tour, and an online party game with Be Funny Now.
 Since 2018, Douglass has streamed regularly on Twitch.
 In 2023, Douglass created a new channel, JJJacksfilms, where he reviews and critiques reaction videos.

 Douglass has collaborated with a variety of other YouTubers, including PewDiePie, Markiplier, RoomieOfficial, h3h3Productions and Dan Bull.
-The hundredth installment of Your Grammar Sucks includes contributions from jacksepticeye, Rhett and Link, Ryan Higa, and Vsauce.
+The hundredth installment of Your Grammar Sucks includes contributions from jacksepticeye, Rhett and Link, Ryan Higa, Markiplier and Vsauce.

 Early life

-John Patrick Douglass was born on June 30, 1988 to David Douglass and Donna (née Harding) Douglass.
+John Patrick "Jack" Douglass was born on June 30, 1988 to David Douglass and Donna Douglass.
 He grew up in Columbia, Maryland, and is primarily of Irish ancestry.
 During high school he started to develop a love for music, learning to play the French horn and the piano.
+He was raised Catholic, and attended a Catholic middle school for four years, but has since stated he is not religious, and is agnostic.

 In May 2006, during his senior year of high school, he created short video sketches for a school assignment, leading him to decide to create films.
 The next month, he started using YouTube and uploading videos.
 After graduating from high school, Douglass attended American University, where he majored in film and minored in music theory.